barryclark/jekyll-now/_posts/2019-10-22-TEC-Day-2019-rundowni.md

 Oliver Wana - CTO of the Haufe Group newcomer - Haufe Advisory - introduced his company and presented what Haufe Advisory is doing to stay productive while onboarding new developers at hypergrowth pace.

-Nils Rhode - Gave one of his two awesome presentations about why he and his team decided on Fargate as the managed container service for the Haufe-umantis digital heads product.
+Nils Rhode - Gave the first of his two awesome presentations about why he and his team decided on Fargate as the managed container service for the Haufe-umantis digital heads product.

 Andreas Plaul and the AWS Framework Team - Defined our AWS Cloud compliance framework further by telling the story of why they decided on such a framework and the current status.